 (b) Persons receiving emergency SSI benefits based on presumptive eligibility are eligible for this deduction.

-(c) An assistance group with potential categorical eligibility that contains an SSI applicant that is determined ineligible but later becomes categorically eligible and entitled to restored benefits shall receive restored benefits using the excess medical deduction from the beginning of the period for which SSI benefits are paid, or the original food assistance application date, whichever is later, if the assistance group incurs such expenses.
+(c) An assistance group with potential categorical eligibility that contains an SSI applicant that is determined ineligible but later becomes categorically eligible and entitled to restored benefits shall receive restored benefits using the excess medical deduction from the beginning of the period for which SSI benefits are paid, or the original supplemental nutrition assistance program (SNAP) application date, whichever is later, when the assistance group incurs such expenses.

 (2) Allowable medical costs are limited to the following: